-In today’s world, many aspects of life are considered necessary or expected, but are they worth the cost?
-From expensive weddings and lavish gifts to daily habits like coffee and tobacco, many people feel pressured to spend money in ways that may not align with their values or priorities.
+In today’s world, there are many things that are considered necessary or expected, but are they really worth the cost?
+From expensive weddings and lavish gifts to daily habits like coffee and tobacco, people often feel pressured to spend money in ways that may not align with their values or priorities.

-A Redditor asked what cultural norm destroys your savings? and here are the top picks:
+A user asked what cultural norm destroys your savings? and here are the top picks:

 1. Being A Bridesmaid Or Groomsman